adr1enbe4udou1n/laranuxt-starter-kit/client/README.md

 ### I don't want use this shitty java openapi thing

 It's just a show-case automatised way to generate api client code.
 The main drawback is that Swagger documentation must be perfectly manually written on server-side in order to fully comply with all of your backend features.
-If fou don't support this you're of course free to use directly [Axios module](https://github.com/nuxt-community/axios-module) in place of it and avoid swagger docs headaches for code generation ;)
+If you won't support this you're of course free to use directly [Axios module](https://github.com/nuxt-community/axios-module) in place of it and avoid swagger docs headaches for code generation ;)

 ## License